-In this FREE unit, students examine U.S.-Japanese relations before World War II, experiences of incarcerated Japanese Americans, and ways the Japanese American community and others in the U.S. have remembered incarceration.
+In this FREE unit, students examine U.S.-Japan relations before World War II, experiences of incarcerated Japanese Americans, and ways the Japanese American community and others in the U.S. have remembered incarceration.

 Note: We recommend that this lesson be used in conjunction with one or both of the following Choices Program curriculum units: Japanese American Incarceration in World War II (available for free) and/or Immigration and the U.S. Policy Debate, which provide important context for students.
 The Choices Program’s interactive timeline U.S. Immigration Policy, Past and Present can also be used to provide important information about U.S. immigration policies.
 To allow time to complete the activities and have meaningful discussion, we suggest that this lesson be completed over two class periods.

 - Use primary sources to compare and contrast Japanese American incarceration in World War II and contemporary migrant detention;

 - Assess the role of xenophobia and racism in these case studies;

 - Explore how knowledge of history can inspire activism and build solidarity across communities.

 - Video: Why have there been backlashes against immigrant groups in the United States?
 (Professor Robert Lee)

 - Video: How has race affected the experience of immigrants?
 (Professor Robert Lee)

 - Video: “Never Again Is Now”: Incarceration Histories and Solidarity

 - Video: Organizing a Peaceful Protest in Texas—Dr. Satsuki Ina